Below we look at French Money printing circa 1793…You’ll quickly see a dangerous pattern similar to American politics, QE and low-rate addiction..

 Phase 9: Blood in the Streets…

 But as for the mania in France then, and the current mania in US markets today, the ending is the same.
-It all came crashing down in dramatic fashion.
+The French money printing experiment all came crashing down in dramatic fashion.

 We have no guillotine in 2019, but economic heads will roll in one metaphorical way or another soon enough.
 In France, the disaster was so massive that heads literally did roll—lots and lots of them…